adonisjs/v5-docs/content/api/orm/relations/has-one.md

 ---

 ### pushRelated
 The `pushRelated` method pushes the relationship to the existing relationship value array.
-However, for `hasOne` the method works similar to `setRelated`.
+However, for `hasOne`, the method works similar to `setRelated`.

 ---